lmcnulty/aiid-risk-checklisting-design/user-process.md

 and browsing the site in an undirected fashion for a couple minutes.

-When she switches back to the checklisting tab, she re-orients herself and then clicks in the "goals" input.
+When she switches back to the checklisting tab, she reorients herself and then clicks on the "goals" input.
-She sees "transformers" in the list that appears, so she clicks that.
+She sees "translation" in the list that appears, so she clicks that.
 Some more risk items appear,
 all though the top one remains the same.